tisc9037/GenomeAnalysis_2026/Project_Steps/06_Expression_Analyses.md

 The aim of the expression analysis is to identify genes that are differentially expressed between conditions, evaluate how samples cluster, and compare the resulting transcriptional patterns with those reported in Zhang et al., 2017.
 A secondary goal is to understand how RNA‑seq expression changes relate to Tn‑seq fitness determinants, with the broader objective of identifying genes that contribute to *E. faecium* growth in human serum.

 ## Results
+#### 23 If your expression results differ from those in the published article, why could it be?
-The RNA‑seq dataset shows **modest transcriptional changes** between conditions.
+The RNA‑seq dataset shows slight transcriptional changes between conditions.
 Compared with the published study, several technical and biological factors reduce sensitivity: many genes have very low or zero counts in the DESeq2 tables, which prevents stable dispersion and fold‑change estimation; sequencing depth and replicate numbers are lower than in the original work; and preprocessing choices (trimming, mapping, counting, filtering) differ.
 Together, these factors explain why relatively few genes survive multiple‑testing correction and why the overall transcriptional response appears weaker than the ~28% differential expression reported by Zhang et al.

+#### 24 How do the different samples and replicates cluster together?
-Replicates cluster primarily by condition, indicating a real biological signal, but the separation is not strong.
+Replicates cluster primarily by condition, indicating a real biological signal.
+It is worth nothing that this seperation seems quite week.
 Log2 fold‑changes are generally small and most genes lie near zero, so although replicates are internally consistent, low counts and limited dynamic range restrict the ability to call robust DE genes.
 A PCA would likely show a modest separation between BH and serum, with serum and heat‑inactivated serum clustering more closely together.

 <table>
   <tr>